Bachelor of Information Technology

 Students may apply for advanced standing for previous tertiary study for a maximum of 48 credit points, granted for studies completed in the five years prior to the commencement of this degree.

-The James Cook University Bachelor of Information Technology is a three-year, full-time (or equivalent part-time) degree.
+The James Cook University Bachelor of Information Technology is a three-year, full-time (or equivalent part-time) degree accredited by the Australian Computer Society (ACS).
 As a JCU IT student you'll study essential core subjects such as Gamification and Games Design, Information Security, and Data Mining.
-You can also choose an optional area of specialisation with four minor options available.
+You can also choose an optional area of specialisation with two minor options available to online students.

 Recommended Study Pattern